 Working with messages and message access options

 EOP offers flexibility in how your messages are routed.
-The following topics explain steps in the mail flow process.
+The following articles explain steps in the mail flow process:

 View or edit accepted domains in EOP describes how to manage domains that are associated with your EOP service.

-If you add subdomains to your organization, your EOP service can help you manage these too.
+Your EOP service can help you manage subdomains that you add to your organization.
 Learn more about subdomains at Enable mail flow for subdomains in Exchange Online.

 Configure mail flow using connectors introduces connectors and shows how you can use them to customize mail routing.
 Scenarios include ensuring secure communication with a partner organization and setting up a smart host.